What does length have to do with a cover letter?

 Cover Letter FAQs

 How long does a cover letter need to be?
 Here are the common questions.

-1. Can a cover letter be 2 pages?
+- Should a cover letter be of 2 pages?

-No, a cover letter should not be 2 pages.
+No, a cover letter should not be of 2 pages.

-A 2-page cover letter violates both the definition and the parameters - brief description of why you fit the job.
+A cover letter that is of 2 pages violates both the definition and the parameters - short summary of why you're the best bet for the job.

-In fact, a resume can be two pages only if you possess 10+ years experience.
+In fact, a resume can extend to 2 pages only if you possess 10+ years of experience.

-2. Should a cover letter be one page?
+2. Should a cover letter be of 1 page?